Christian Johnson

-Christian Johnson (born October 17, 1986) is a former American football offensive lineman.
-He played college football at the University of Kentucky and attended West Potomac High School in Alexandria, Virginia.
-He was a member of the Dallas Vigilantes, Philadelphia Soul and Arizona Cardinals.
+Christian Johnson (born October 17, 1986) is an American former professional football offensive lineman who played in the Arena Football League (AFL) for the Dallas Vigilantes and Philadelphia Soul.
+He played college football at the University of Kentucky.
+He was a member of the Arizona Cardinals.

+Early life

+Johnson attended West Potomac High School in Alexandria, Virginia.

 Professional career

-Dallas Vigilantes

 Johnson played for the Dallas Vigilantes of the Arena Football League (AFL) during the 2011 season.

-Philadelphia Soul

 Johnson was assigned to the Philadelphia Soul of the AFL on October 25, 2011.
 The Soul advanced to ArenaBowl XXV in 2012 and ArenaBowl XXVI in 2013, losing to the Arizona Rattlers both times.
-Johnson was named First-team All-Arena in 2013.
+Johnson was named first-team All-Arena in 2013.

-Arizona Cardinals

-Johnson was signed by the Arizona Cardinals of the National Football League on January 7, 2014 and placed on the Philadelphia Soul's Other League Exempt list.
+Johnson was signed by the Arizona Cardinals of the National Football League on January 7, 2014 and placed on the Soul's Other League Exempt list.
 He was released by the Cardinals on June 9, 2014.